Protecting freshwater health

 The package will achieve its objectives through a range of actions.
 Further degradation will be stopped through:

-- stopping works affecting wetlands, streams, and fish passage
+- controlling works affecting wetlands, streams, and fish passage

 - ensuring good practice where intensive winter grazing is needed